-Prof. Dr. Hans-Jürgen Grabbe is University Professor Emeritus of British and American Studies at Martin Luther University Halle-Wittenberg.
+Prof. Dr. Hans-Jürgen Grabbe is Professor Emeritus of British and American Studies at Martin Luther University Halle-Wittenberg.
 A former president of the German Association for American Studies and the European Association for American Studies, he is an editor of the quarterly Amerikastudien/American Studies and also serves as editor, on behalf of the EAAS, of the book series European Views of the United States.

 Deputy Executive Editor